 I am just as bad as anyone when it comes to my password selection and that is why I switched to LastPass to not only handle all my passwords, but also to make them harder to hack.

-There is a reason that LastPass landed at the top of my list of best password managers and that is the best combination of features and price of any manager out there.
 With great authentication and easy to use password sharing LastPass will make your password worries a thing of the past.

 This LastPass review will show you all the ins and outs and give you a full understanding of why this particular password management software is at the top.